If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 - Once properly installed, electric baseboard heaters can last for more than ten years.
 Thus, they tend to outlive other types of electric heaters such as electric fireplaces that may need to be replaced after a few years.

 - The high cost of operation.
 Although your baseboard heater remains barely visible or audible, it is a significant consumer of electric energy in the house.
-Baseboard heaters convert only 30% of the electric energy that they consume into heat energy.
+Best baseboard heaters convert only 30% of the electric energy that they consume into heat energy, making baseboard heaters expensive in the long term.
 Other heating methods have higher conversion and efficiency rates than this.

 - The surfaces of electric baseboard heaters often get hot.
-Although baseboard heaters are small in size, they do get hot after operating for a long time.
+What Size baseboard heater is needed? although baseboard heaters are small in size, they do get hot after operating for a long time.
 Other types of electric heaters are designed with additional features such as cool-to-touch.
-The surfaces of such heaters remain cool even when the heaters are operating at their highest heating modes.
+The surfaces of such heaters remain cool even when the heaters are operating at their highest electric heating modes.
 Sadly, electric baseboard heaters can get quite hot and pose a danger to kids at home.

 - Electric baseboard heaters take up space.
 Although electric baseboard heaters have smaller footprints than other types of electric heaters, they still occupy space in homes.
 You will have to think about their positions and arrangement of furniture in your home.
 Besides, you ought to ensure that the low-hanging window curtains do not block the baseboard heaters, which are ideally placed below windows.